Hajuj/Applying-Enhanced-LLMs-to-Financial-Reports/README.md

 - ~~Build custom ROC curves on top of confusion matrix/other evaluation methods and save all metrics~~
 - ~~Show why adapters are useful: no (huge) loss in quality while training time is significantly reduced~~
 	- ~~Use huggingface sst2 to demonstrate (ROC curves + training time)~~
-	- (Only if lots of time: Use various models and compare with the same model incl dedicated adapter)
-- Run for analyst note and other text columns and use as label to predict the moving average (see old project) (Deadline: 22.04.2024)
+- Run for analyst note and use as label the moving average (see old project) (Deadline: 22.04.2024)
 ### Prio 3: Features (parallel)
-- Single out best model/adapters, discard efficiency and try to optimize
+- Single out best model/adapters, discard efficiency and try to optimize and run for other text columns
 - Finish automated evaluation plots for top $n$ models
 - Benchmarking:
 	- Add xgBoost based on sector, author name etc